Predictia/AQUA/docs/sphinx/source/core_components.rst

 Aside from the horizontal interpolation, AQUA offers also the possibility of performing a simple linear vertical interpolation building on the capabilities of Xarray.
 This is done with the `vertinterp` method of the `Reader` class.
 This can of course be use in the combination of the `regrid` method so that it is possible to operate both interpolations in a few steps.
+Users can also change the unit of the vertical coordinate, and the method works with both Datasets and DataArrays

 .. code-block:: python

     reader = Reader(model="IFS", exp="tco2559-ng5", regrid = 'r100', source="ICMU_atm3d")
     data = reader.retrieve()
     field = reader.regrid(data['u'][0:5,:,:])
-    interp = reader.vertinterp(field, 830, units = 'hPa', method = 'linear')
+    interp = reader.vertinterp(field, [830, 835], units = 'hPa', method = 'linear')

 Averaging and Aggregation
 -------------------------